top of page

 Back in 2006-7, my father and I were doing a due diligence at a big production facility in Ukraine.
 Over breakfast one morning, I saw him pondering and he said, “Someday, I’m going to write a book about how you can buy a 20-million Euro factory for 1 Euro.”
 What he meant was that through different ways of working with financial institutions, investors, European grants and getting promise for future volumes for existing clients that would then put down money, it was possible to take over this factory without putting any cash down.

 What did that mean for me?
 For me, that was a lesson in how much impact you can have even as a small organization or as an individual.
-Even if you think you don’t have the reach or don’t have the access or don’t have the means, at this point of AI, you can as an individual, as a small organization, change the world.
+Even if you think you don’t have the reach or don’t have the access or don’t have the means, with the help of AI, you can as an individual, as a small organization, change the world.
 And so, the moment taught me to not think small but to think big.
 There are many way to do things just like there are ways to buy factories without putting any money down or entering markets without adding any headcount or to upskill yourself with Harvard courses without attending Harvard anymore.
 So don’t think small.
 Think big.
 And for one, don’t think about technology as the limiting factor.
 If anything, it is now truly accessible to everyone one of us.
 And we can now really unleash our creative side of us as individuals, as humans, if we dare lean into the opportunities provided to us with this generation of technologies.

 Editor’s note: The interview was edited for length and clarity.